Report 5. NVIDIA Dynamo Inference Benchmark

 - Base resources: Namespace, StorageClass, HF Token Secret

-- GPU Operator: NVIDIA drivers and device plugin
+- GPU Operator: NVIDIA drivers and device plugins

 - Monitoring: Prometheus + Grafana + Pushgateway